roymacdonald/roymacdonald.github.io/about.md

 On September 2018 his work was shown at Ars Electronica Festival in Linz,Austria.

+From August 2019 to late February 2020, was a "Someting in Residence" at [RunwayML](https://runwayml.com/) doing some experiments with Machine Learning.

 Currently he is residing in Santiago, Chile.

 Drop me a line: macdonald.roy (at) (the electronic mail from the big G).